-Get access to everything we publish when you sign up for Outside+.
+Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 “Contrary to popular belief, Standing Forward Bend is not about touching your toes.
 Nor is it about squeezing out all the length you can muster from your fingertips,” says Cyndi Lee, founder of OM Yoga Center in New York City.
+Many beginners are surprised (and a bit skeptical) to learn that Uttanasana is not actually about the relationship between fingers and toes.
+It is about almost everything in between.

-Let us explain: The Sanskrit word uttanasana is made up of “ut”, which means “intense,” “powerful,” or “deliberate,” and the verb “tan,” meaning to “stretch,” or “lengthen.”
-Uttanasana is a purposeful extension of the entire back body—the territory from the soles of the feet and up the backs of the legs.
-“This area actually spans the lower, middle, and upper back; rises up the neck; and circles over the scalp and back down the forehead, finally ending at the point between the eyebrows,” says Lee.
+“This [stretch] spans the lower, middle, and upper back; rises up the neck; and circles over the scalp and back down the forehead, finally ending at the point between the eyebrows,” says Lee.
 When you fold forward in Uttanasana, you stretch this entire sheath of muscles and connective tissue, from the fulcrum of the forward bend, the pelvis.

-Pose type: Forward fold
+Pose type: Forward bend

 Targets: Full body